Schmidt Farmhouse: Heritage listing

 The former Schmidt Farmhouse & Outbuildings was listed on the Queensland Heritage Register on 8 April 1997 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Schmidt farmhouse and outbuildings demonstrate the pattern of Queensland's history by providing evidence of the farming history of the Gold Coast hinterland in the late 19th and early 20th centuries.
 In particular, it illustrates the expansion of commercial dairying on Gold Coast selections in the early 20th century.
 The place is also illustrative of the success of German immigration to Queensland in the last quarter of the 19th century.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 As very few farmhouses from the late 19th century are known to survive in the Gold Coast hinterland, the former Schmidt farmhouse demonstrates rare aspects of Queensland's cultural heritage.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The house, barn, creamery and other surviving outbuildings demonstrate some of the principal characteristics of a small, late19th/early 20th century dairy farm, and the farmhouse core survives as rare illustration of earlier form, construction and materials employed in a small, c.
+The house, barn, creamery and other surviving outbuildings demonstrate some of the principal characteristics of a small, late 19th/early 20th century dairy farm, and the farmhouse core survives as rare illustration of earlier form, construction and materials employed in a small, c.
 1880 rural dwelling house in the Gold Coast hinterland.